chennes/Stop_Motion_Animation/README.md

 available from their websites, or by writing to chennes@pioneerlibrarysystem.org.

 ## Building from Source ##
-If you'd like to compile the source code yourself, rather than using one of the [releases avaiable here](https://github.com/chennes/Stop_Motion_Animation/releases), you will need:
+If you'd like to compile the source code yourself, rather than using one of the [releases available here](https://github.com/chennes/Stop_Motion_Animation/releases), you will need:
 * A C++ compiler with support for C++17 (development used Visual Studio 2017)
 * Qt version 5.12
 * QtCreator